5 Top-Performing Leveraged ETFs of Last Week

 Click to get this free report

-Direxion Daily Communication Services Index Bull 3X Shares (TAWK): ETF Research Reports
+Direxion Daily 20 Year Treasury Bull 3X Shares (TMF): ETF Research Reports

-MicroSectors U.S. Big Banks Index 3X Leveraged ETN (BNKU): ETF Research Reports

 To read this article on Zacks.com click here.